kobiyoyo/RailsJWTToken/README.md

   include Knock::Authenticable
 end
 ````
-poooo u almost there friend,Add an authenticate_user before filter to any controller to be authenticated,here am going to first add it to users_controller in order to enable users signup.
+poooo you almost there friend,Add an authenticate_user before filter to any controller to be authenticated,here am going to first add it to users_controller in order to enable users signup.
 ````ruby
 # app/controllers/user_controller.rb
 before_action :authenticate_user,except: [:create]